ignacy/ignacy.github.com/_posts/2013-06-26-simple-rules-for-writing-good-code.markdown

 ### Comparing Apples and Oranges

-I will not spend much time here giving examples of what I'm talking about - beacause I want to convey a more general thought and not a solution to particular problem - but still I will give you one simple case, where I think delaying best practices is a good thing.
+I will not spend much time here giving examples of what I'm talking about - because I want to convey a more general thought and not a solution to particular problem - but still I will give you one simple case, where I think delaying best practices is a good thing.